nexxai/laravel-cfcache/README.md

 # Laravel Cloudflare Cache

 This package is a WIP.
 It currently contains a command to generate the expression for a Cloudflare security rule for your Laravel application routes.
+This command was inspired by Jason McCreary's tweet: [https://x.com/gonedark/status/1978458884948775294](https://x.com/gonedark/status/1978458884948775294)

 ## Requirements